paycoreio/docs/docs/getting-started/faq.md

     1. If you use the Authy app, download the desktop version to your laptop or desktop computer.
 You can then get the authentication code on your computer and use that code to log in.
     2. Also, you can [change the mobile phone number with Authy :material-launch:](https://www.authy.com/phones/change/) and have the authentication code sent to a different mobile phone number.
     3. If you have saved list with one-time 10-digits codes to restore access, enter one of them in the field for two-factor authentication.
-    4. Contact [PayCore.io support](mailto:support@paycore.io) to disable two-factor authentication on your profile, so you can log in with a password only.
+    4. Contact [{{custom.company_name}} support](mailto:{{custom.support_email}}) to disable two-factor authentication on your profile, so you can log in with a password only.
 But after that, don't forget to return 2FA with the right device.

 ??? question "Does your authentication fail several times?"
     1. If your authentication fails several times, you may need to synchronize your phone's clock with your mobile provider.
 Often, this involves checking the "Set automatically" option on your phone's clock, rather than providing your time zone.
     2. Code not working?
 Make sure you are not entering spaces between the numbers from the Authy app.
     3. Use your saved list with one-time 10-digits codes to restore access and enter one of them in the field for two-factor authentication.
-    4. Contact [PayCore.io support](mailto:support@paycore.io) to disable two-factor authentication on your profile, so you can log in with a password only.
+    4. Contact [{{custom.company_name}} support](mailto:{{custom.support_email}}) to disable two-factor authentication on your profile, so you can log in with a password only.
 But after that, don't forget to return 2FA with the right device.

 ## Troubleshoot Dashboard Errors